 But at the time of writing, Sultan Qaboos has passed from this world.
 And his family did indeed agree on a successor.

 I had many stereotypes, even without a negative perception of Oman.
-Most were assumed based off of the higher profile nations in the region.
-But Oman was not like these things that I had in my subconscious.
-Or rather, sometimes they were, but not always in the way I thought I understood.
+Most were assumed from the higher profile nations in the region.
+But Oman was not like these beliefs that I had in my subconscious.
+Or rather, sometimes they were, but not always in the way I thought.

-Even little things about Omani life, like ‘Arab food involves a lot of dairy’.
-Omani/Gulf food is actually low on dairy, unlike cuisine close to the Mediterranean.
+Even little things about Omani life, such as ‘Arab food involves a lot of dairy’.
+But Omani/Gulf food is actually low on dairy, unlike cuisine close to the Mediterranean.
 Some Omanis are even lactose intolerant.
 They do take camel milk, but they only drink it freshly milked.